Battle of Toulon (1944): 15 August-13 September 1944

 The mission was given to the 3 Algerian in the north, and the 1st Free French Division in the south with support from the 1st Armored Division and the 2nd Algerian Spahi regiment (Note: Spahis were light former cavalry regiments of the French army recruited primarily from the indigenous populations of northern Africa.).
 The center was given to the 9th Colonial Infantry Division.
 Larminat was in command of 52,000 troops of the 2nd Army Corps, chiefly from the 1st Free French Division and the 9th CID.

 On 20 August 3 Algerian reached the suburbs at Mont Faron and on the 21st Toulon was surrounded.
 That evening 3 Algerian moved into the town streets.
 To the east, German troops used old French tanks in their defence.
 It took time, but by 23 August French troops were everywhere in the city, raising the tricolour and there was a steady stream of prisoners.
 During the 24th the last German defences were taken together with 1,000 prisoners.

 The Naval base was now attacked.
 Heavy fighting and artillery barrages began to tell with first one fort then others surrendering.
 A victory parade was held on the 27th to the sound of German artillery guns still firing on the attackers, including the 340mm guns.
 Attempts by the Germans to flee by sea on August 27 were met by American ships.
 One vessel escaped, another was captured, and the remaining four were sunk.

 At 2245 the German commander, Admiral Ruhfus agreed to an unconditional surrender.
 The garrison of 1,880 marched out next day.
 None of the German positions had shown the level of fanaticism that Hitler demanded, and by September 13 the harbour was repaired well enough to receive ships.

 Aftermath

 The nine-day battle had cost 2,700 casualties for which they had taken 17,000 prisoners and captured the vast naval base.

 The liberation of the city of Marseille, which was running in parallel with the fighting in Toulon was achieved when the Germans surrendered on 28 August.
 The Battle of Provence was won more than 60 days ahead of schedule.

-After the war General Charles de Gaulle was to claim that the battle for France was also the battle of Frenchmen for France, it was he who ensured that de Lattre and Leclerc had been in defining moments in the Liberation of France, it was they who had driven into Marseille, Paris and Toulon.
+After the war, General Charles de Gaulle claimed that the battle for France was also the battle of Frenchmen for France and it was he who ensured that de Lattre and Leclerc had been in defining moments in the Liberation of France.
+They had driven into Marseille, Paris and Toulon.

 Today the Naval Base is the main home of the French Navy, including the aircraft carrier Charles de Gaulle, the flagship of the fleet.